-Article 8 classification - promotion of social characteristics
+Article 8 classification - promotion and measurement of social characteristics

-In addition to its financial aim to gain value by investing in publicly traded shares of biopharmaceutical companies and potentially also diagnostics and/or medical device companies, the Fund promotes a social characteristic.
+In addition to its financial aim to gain value by investing in publicly traded shares of biopharmaceutical companies and potentially also diagnostics and/or medical device companies, the Fund promotes social characteristics.
 In the context of the Sustainable Finance Disclosure Regulation (SFDR), the Fund is therefore classified as an Article 8 fund.
-As the Fund promotes social characteristics, the underlying investments do not take into account the EU criteria for environmentally sustainable economic activities.